 They seem to connect with such quotes.
 They are uplifted by them, and it would be great if they connect that positive feeling to your brand.

 23. Post Videos

-Posting videos is one of the best decisions you’ll make as far as Facebook post ideas are concerned.
+Posting Facebook live videos or pre-recorded ones is one of the best decisions you’ll make as far as Facebook post ideas are concerned.
 They are hot, they are trendy, and they have a proven track record.